cheredia19/life-expectancy-world-bank-1960-2022/README.md

 Over the past six decades, **life expectancy at birth** has shown remarkable improvement worldwide, underscoring advancements in healthcare, living conditions, and disease prevention.

-According to data from the World Bank, life expectancy at birth has steadily increased globally from 1960 to 2022, **moving from 50.9 years in 1960 to 72 years in 2022**, a **41.5 percent improvement in 62 years**, reflecting enhanced quality of life and medical progress on a global scale.
+According to data from the World Bank, this value has steadily increased globally from 1960 to 2022, **moving from 50.9 years in 1960 to 72 years in 2022**, a **41.5 percent improvement in 62 years**, reflecting enhanced quality of life and medical progress on a global scale.

 <PlotlyBarChart
   data={{